FDMediagroep/fdmg-css-grid/README.md

 For this you can start a few watches which auto-transpiles your server and client code:
 1. `npm run watch-client`
 1. `npm run watch-server`
-1. `npm run start` - start the server
+1. `npm run start` - start the server.
 When you've followed the above steps whenever you change the TypeScript files it will auto-transpile and the server will reload with the new assets.

 ### Compile release code